Eren-Sama/Shortlist/README.md

 <div align="center">

-Built as strategic career infrastructure.
+Built with intent.
+Engineered for leverage.

 </div>